 Are you planning on spending your spring break in Fort Collins?
 Is your spring break in Fort Collins part of a staycation?
 Fort Collins is the perfect destination for your spring break plans.
-Here is a guide on the best things to do on spring break in the Choice City.
-You can plan your vacation HERE, and don't forget to scroll to the bottom for hotel specials.
+Here is a guide on the best things to do on spring break in The Choice City.

 What’s better than a light, refreshing craft brew on a sunny, spring day in Fort Collins?
 Not a whole lot...Check out the local breweries for their spring seasonals, handcrafted to match their take on spring in Fort Collins.
-One of our favorite's is Tree Shaker from Odell Brewing Co.
+One of our favorites is Tree Shaker from Odell Brewing Co.
 It combines peach flavors with a light IPA base and it’s oh, so good.
-Also don’t miss the new seasonal Brut IPA from New Belgium Brewing, inspired by sparkling wines with a bubbly, dry, crisp, and light refreshing taste.
+Also don’t miss the spring seasonal Meandering Wit from Gilded Goat Brewing Company, which has a smooth and silky mouthfeel, enhanced by floral, orange blossom, and honey flavors.

 Foodies rejoice!
 Great Plates of Downtown Fort Collins, although it happens a little bit before spring break, is back to benefit the Food Bank for Larimer County!
-Great Plates will feature 35 Downtown restaurants that will each be serving up limited-time-only $25 dinner specials between March 1st - 14th.
-For more information on how to indulge in Great Plates check out our Must Try Great Plates Deals blog.
+Great Plates will feature a whopping 45 Downtown restaurants that will each be serving up limited-time-only $25 dinner specials between March 1st - 14th.
+You can view all of the restaurant specials here!

 Spring is a time for renewal, fresh beginnings, spring cleaning and it’s the opportune time to go shopping for a fresh new spin on your everyday life.
-Old Town offers local, boutique style shopping where you can get a new wardrobe at a local boutique, change up your cooking style by picking up some new spices or Backyard BBQ tools, and adorn your garden with statues and keepsakes from Perennial Gardner.
-You can extend your spring shopping spree at Front Range Village in south Fort Collins with stores like Akinz, MkLAREN Boutique, Super Target, Sephora, DSW and more.
-And don't forget the revamped Foothills Mall.
-This indoor/outdoor mall has everything you're looking for from fantastic dining to a great shopping scene with multiple storefronts to chose from.
+Old Town offers local, boutique-style shopping where you can get a new wardrobe at a local boutique, change up your cooking style by picking up some new spices from The Old Town Spice Shop or backyard BBQ tools from The Cupboard.
+Update your style with new threads from Akinz and adorn your garden with statues and keepsakes from Perennial Gardner.
+You can extend your spring shopping spree at The Shops at Foothills in midtown and Front Range Village in south Fort Collins.